 6. Passing on of personal data

-If you provide us with data via Our Website or Analytics that is relevant to a specific administrative procedure (e.g. funding application), we will store this data in our internal database.
+If you provide us with data that is relevant to a specific administrative procedure (e.g. funding application), we will store this data in our internal database.
 In cases provided for by law, Innosuisse may be obliged to pass on certain data to third parties (e.g. for statistical purposes in accordance with Art.
 22 of the Federal Act on Data Protection (FADP)8, for archiving in accordance with Art.
 21 FADP or based on the duty to inform in accordance with Art.
 49 of the Federal Act on the Promotion of Research and Innovation (RIPA)9).

 7. Duration for which personal data is stored